-- An egg lives 12-24 hours after leaving the ovary
+- An egg lives 12-24 hours after leaving the ovary.

-- Normally only one egg is released each time of ovulation
+- Normally only one egg is released each time of ovulation.

-- Some women may experience some light blood spotting during ovulation
+- Some women may experience light spotting around ovulation.

-- Implantation of a fertilized egg normally takes place 6-12 days after ovulation
+- Implantation of a fertilized egg normally takes place 6-12 days after ovulation.

-- A menstrual period can occur even if ovulation has not occurred
+- A menstrual period can occur even if a woman has not ovulated.

-- Ovulation can occur even if a menstrual period has not occurred
+- Ovulation can occur even if a woman has not had her menstrual period.

-- If an egg is not fertilized, it disintegrates and is absorbed into the uterine lining
+- If an egg is not fertilized, it disintegrates and is absorbed into the uterine lining.

-Most women ovulate anywhere between Day 11 – Day 21 of their cycle, counting from the first day of the LMP.
-This is what many refer to as the “fertile time” of a woman’s cycle, because sexual intercourse during this time increases the chance of pregnancy.
-Ovulation can occur at various times during a cycle, and may occur on a different day each month.
+Most women ovulate anywhere between Day 11 – Day 21 of their cycle, counting from the first day of their last period (LMP).
+This is what many refer to as the “fertile time” of a woman’s cycle because sexual intercourse during this time increases the chance of pregnancy.
+Ovulation can occur at any point during this window and may occur on a different day each month.

 From the Menstrual Period to Ovulation (the details you may not know!)

-FSH triggers a few of your follicles to develop into mature eggs.
-One of these will develop into the dominant follicle, which will release a mature egg and the others will disintegrate.
-As the follicles mature they send out another hormone, estrogen.
-The high levels of estrogen will tell the hypothalamus and pituitary gland that there is a mature egg.
+FSH triggers a few of your follicles to develop mature eggs.
+One of the follicles will become dominant and will release a mature egg, while the others will disintegrate.
+As the follicles mature, they send out another hormone called estrogen.
+An increase in estrogen tells the hypothalamus and pituitary gland that there is a mature egg.